by ProcureDeskLast Updated : May-26-2019

 Download Procure to Pay Business case Template

-Just understand from your finance team their preference of project evaluation methods and accordingly present the business case.
+Just understand from your finance team their preference for project evaluation methods and accordingly present the business case.

 Most likely your finance team might prefer the payback method.